wxforgb/Graphql-Fragment-Design/README.md

 # Graphql-Fragment-Design

-If you use [graphql](https://graphql.org/) as your service's api server, you can try use the following methods to design your fragment.
+If you use [graphql](https://graphql.org/) as your service's api server, you can try to use the following methods to design your fragment.

-## Design - 1
+## Design Method - 1

-### base Fragment
+If you have a Brand object, you need to show the different info of Brand according to the Views.
+### The parts of fragment
 ```graphql
 fragment BrandSimple on Brand {
     id